citusdata/citus_docs/admin_guide/cluster_management.rst

   SELECT rebalance_table_shards();

-Many products, like multi-tenant SaaS applications, cannot tolerate downtime, and with Citus Enterprise edition rebalancing is able to honor this requirement on PostgreSQL 10 or above.
+Many products, like multi-tenant SaaS applications, cannot tolerate downtime, and on our managed service, rebalancing is able to honor this requirement on PostgreSQL 10 or above.
 This means reads and writes from the application can continue with minimal interruption while data is being moved.

 How it Works
 ~~~~~~~~~~~~

-Citus Enterprise's shard rebalancing uses PostgreSQL logical replication to move data from the old shard (called the "publisher" in replication terms) to the new (the "subscriber.")
+Our :ref:`cloud_topic`'s shard rebalancing uses PostgreSQL logical replication to move data from the old shard (called the "publisher" in replication terms) to the new (the "subscriber.")
 Logical replication allows application reads and writes to continue uninterrupted while copying shard data.
 Citus puts a brief write-lock on a shard only during the time it takes to update metadata to promote the subscriber shard as active.

 As the PostgreSQL docs `explain <https://www.postgresql.org/docs/current/static/logical-replication-publication.html>`_, the source needs a *replica identity* configured: